pmarrone/dspace-dev-docker/README.md

 running ensures that your IDE won't understand the full process.

-Anyway, it seems that there are lots of things that can be done to hasten the code -> build -> run -> test cycle but it's kind of messy to do it in your workstation.
+Anyway, it seems that there are lots of things that can be done to hasten the code -> build -> run -> test cycle but it's kind of messy to do it on your workstation.
 Having a container that keeps all this customizations in isolation should encourage experimenting with further tweaks.